Alex-Costea/Wiles/docs/tutorial.md

 end
 ```

-In this example, `.type` checks a value's runtime type
+In this example, `.type` gets a value's runtime type

 ### Casting